How to Keep Damascus Steel from Rusting: Easy Care Tips

 Preserving the rust-free nature of your Damascus steel comes down to using the correct products.
 This is what you should always keep in stock for regular maintenance:

 • Camellia Oil is the standard oil for Damascus steel.
 It is non-oily, doesn’t stick, and works as a freshening-up spray.
-A thin film of camellia oil will keep the steel from rusting after you clean it.
+After cleaning, a thin film of camellia oil will keep the steel from rusting.

-• Mineral Oil is also a good choice for preventing your blade from rusting.
-It is very common and works miracles for rust formation prevention.
+• Mineral Oil is also a good choice for preventing blade rust.
+It is very common and works miracles to prevent rust formation.

 • Rust Eraser: As we mentioned, your blade needs to be kept in good condition, and this rust eraser does precisely that.